Rollback: George H. W. Bush

-War on Terror
+War on terror

 George W. Bush

 Following the September 11 attacks, his administration, along with a NATO coalition, undertook a war in Afghanistan to remove the Taliban government, which it believe had harbored al-Qaeda, the group responsible for the attacks.
 Bush told Congress:

 The Taliban must act and act immediately.
 They will hand over the terrorists, or they will share in their fate.

-While the initial invasion succeeded in removing the Taliban from state power, after twenty years of a US military presence which was extremely unpopular both in Afghanistan and the US and was met with a Taliban insurgency, the Barack Obama, Donald Trump, and later Joe Biden administrations withdrew all US troops from Afghanistan, and in 2021 the Taliban returned to power.
+While the initial invasion succeeded in removing the Taliban from state power, after fifteen years of a US military presence which was extremely unpopular both in Afghanistan and the US was met with a insurgency, the Barack Obama administration withdrew US troops from Afghanistan in 2016.

 Similarly, Bush opposed the regime of Saddam Hussein in Iraq, labeling the regime as part of an "axis of evil", which also included Iran and North Korea.
 Additionally, the administration falsely claimed to believe Hussein possessed weapons of mass destruction.
-As a result, in March 2003, the U.S. military invaded Iraq and overthrew Hussein's regime.
+As a result, in March 2003, the U.S. military invaded Iraq and overthrew Hussein's regime but it was met with a insurgency as well for eight years which also caused the Barack Obama administration to withdraw troops from Iraq in 2011.